- Type of Publication: Guideline

 - being satisfied that systems and other processes that generate

-information used in reports to Senior Management and the Board
+information used in reports to Senior Management

 are adequate and appropriate, use reasonably consistent reporting

 If the CAMLO delegates or assigns duties to other individuals,

 or if the FRFI assigns some elements of the AML/ATF program to business

 areas that do not report to the CAMLO, the CAMLO should take reasonable